Vertical Tutoring & Colleges

 - Enhances extra-curricular activities

-VT applies to the 20 minute tutor period each day and lessons are organised in year groups by mixed ability or setting.
+VT applies to the 20 minute tutor period each day apart from Wednesdays and lessons are organised in year groups by mixed ability or setting.
 One day a week is normally devoted to College assemblies.
 These may be staff led, but VT groups are encouraged to lead assemblies.
-On the other four days there is a set programme which includes reading, aspects of well-being and charity fund raising to give a few examples.
+On the other three days there is a set programme which includes reading, aspects of well-being and charity fund raising to give a few examples.

-There are a total of sixty tutor groups each with three or four members of each year group from years 7 to 11 (typically 18 students per group).
+There are a total of sixty tutor groups each with four or five members of each year group from years 7 to 11 (typically 22 students per group).
 Sixth form students are also associated with tutor groups and lead some tutor group activities.
 Each group has a lead tutor and most have a co-tutor.
 Lead tutors are usually, but not always, teachers.
 Co-tutors may be teachers or non-teachers.

 The 60 groups are arranged into groups of 10.
 The 10 groups comprise a College, thus there are six colleges: